kcmv/colabo/src/frontend/app/components/brainstorming/BRAINSTORMING.md

     + This stage lasts _30–45 minutes_
     + _**Notes.
 Open?**_
         + !!! restructuring ideas into categories **could make voting more complicated!!**
+        + support adding **questions** to ideas which trigger idea creator to answer them.
+This is important for dislocated Brainstorming
+        + add switch "show only my ideas" - to filter them especially to see questions and comments (here **Ontov filter** will be used)
 1. **Voting and ranking**
     + This involves **prioritizing** the recorded ideas in relation to the original question.
     + Following the voting and ranking process, immediate results in the response to the question is available to participants so the meeting concludes having reached a specific outcome.